 These assessments will result in an apprentice achieving a Fail, Pass, Merit or Distinction.
 This decision is dependent on whether the apprentice has met the standard and its End-Point Assessment criteria.
-To achieve a Pass grade, the apprentice must gain a minimum of a Pass in all components of the End-Point Assessment.
-To achieve an overall Merit, the apprentice must achieve a Pass in one assessment method and a Distinction in the other method.
+In order to achieve a Passing grade, the apprentice must gain a minimum of a Pass in all components of the End-Point Assessment.
+To achieve an overall EPA Merit, the apprentice must achieve a Pass in one assessment method and a Distinction in the other method.
 To achieve an overall EPA Distinction, the apprentice must achieve a Distinction in both assessment methods.